 Everlasting was designed to teach moral lessons to young people.
 George thought games should be fun, not preachy.
 He added lettered cards, changed the rules and called the game Banking.

 George Parker and his brothers enjoyed playing Banking so much he had 500 copies printed up and sold them to Boston-area retailers.
 In the end he cleared a profit of $80.
 That first taste of success led to the creation of Parker Brothers.

 For a century, Parker Brothers was a mainstay employer in Salem, Mass., and the publisher of 1,800 games.

 George Parker was born in Salem on Dec.
 12, 1866.
-His father, a sea captain turned merchant, lost most of his money in the panic of the early 1870s.
+His father, a sea captain turned merchant, lost most of his money in the panic of 1873.
 He died in 1877, when George was 10.
 His widowed mother and two brothers, along with an aunt and an uncle, lived in an 18-room house in Medford, Mass.

 One of those rooms had shelves full of board games, relatively new in Puritan Massachusetts.

 Liberal Puritans tolerated one early board game called The Mansion of Happiness: An Instructive Moral and Entertainment Amusement.
 It was first printed in the United States in Salem in 1843.
 Parker Brothers would later buy the rights to the game and republish it in 1894.

 But before starting Parker Brothers, George tried his hand at making and selling a few more games.
 Those didn’t do too well.
 He then tried journalism, but gave it up.
 He went off on his own, selling his games along with toys and games from the J.H.
 Singer Company in New York.

 By 1887, George Parker had hired his first employee and rented a store in Salem for $12.50 a month (where the Hawthorne Hotel now stands).
 He realized he was good at selling and developing games.
 He was not so good at production and finance, though his older brother Charles was.